CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 11. Click "OK".
 You are now replacing superscript text.
 12. Click "Replace All" to surround all superscripts with &lt;sup> and &lt;/sup>.

-Afterwards, repeat these steps for subscripts.
+Afterwards, repeat these steps for subscripts, but use &lt;sub>\1&lt;/sub> for step 8 instead.

 ### Mathml